canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

   ```

 - The [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)
-  API allows you to monitor changes in the user's position as follows:
+  API allows you to _monitor changes_ in the user’s position as follows:

   ```js
   var watch = navigator.geolocation.watchPosition(